Axertin/okami-apclient/README.md

 ## Installing

 1. Download the latest release from [the releases page](https://github.com/Axertin/okami-apclient/releases)
-2. Unzip the release into the game's installation directory
+2. Unzip the release into the mods/ directory, located in the game's installation directory
 3. The file structure should look like this:

    ```